Tissue shape from cell-scale active tensions: Tension networks with constant pressure

 \subsection{Maxwell--Cremona tessellation and tension triangulation}

-We begin by casting the force balance condition Eq.~\eqref{eq:dE} into a geometric form.
+We begin by casting the force balance condition Eq.~\eqref{eq:dE} in a geometric form.
 First, the tensile forces at each tri-cellular vertex $\rvec_{ijk}$ must sum to zero.
-Rotating each force vector by $\pi/2$,
+Rotating each force vector by $\pi/2$ to highlight the geometric duality (Fig.~\ref{fig:setup-Voronoi}) we have,

-where $\hat{\mathbf{n}}_{ij}$ is the unit normal to interface $ij$ at $ijk$.
+where $\hat{\nvec}_{ij}$ is the unit normal to interface $ij$ at $ijk$.
 Hence, the tensile forces form a triangle with edge lengths $(\uptau_{ij}, \uptau_{jk}, \uptau_{ki})$.
 These tension triangles fit together to form a dual \emph{tension triangulation} with one node per cell (Fig.~\ref{fig:setup-Voronoi}).
-Tension anisotropy corresponds to anisotropically shaped tension triangles.
 Geometrically, the corner angles $\tilde{\upgamma}_{ij}^k$ of the tension triangle and the corresponding tricellular vertex angles $\upgamma_{ij}^k$ have to be complementary:

 (Where necessary, tension triangulation quantities like $\tilde{\upgamma}_{ij}^k$, are marked by a tilde.)
-Via the tension triangulation, the tensions $\uptau_{ij}$ determine the relative orientations of cell-cell interfaces, so that tensile forces sum to 0 at each vertex.
+Via the tension triangulation, the tensions $\uptau_{ij}$ determine the relative orientations of cell-cell interfaces, so that tensile forces sum to zero at each vertex.

 For simplicity, we first consider the case where the intracellular pressures $\upp_i=\upp_0$ are constant, and, therefore, cell-cell interfaces are straight lines.
-In this case, the ${\mathbf{n}}_{ij} = {\mathbf{n}}_{ji}$ and the rotated force vectors $\uptau_{ij}{\mathbf{n}}_{ij}$ fit together to form a planar \emph{Maxwell--Cremona} tessellation.
+In this case, the ${\hat{\nvec}}_{ij} = {\hat{\nvec}}_{ji}$ and the rotated force vectors $\uptau_{ij}{\hat{\nvec}}_{ij}$ fit together to form a planar \emph{Maxwell--Cremona} tessellation.
 The Maxwell--Cremona tessellation defines a planar drawing/representation of the tension triangulation.
 As a consequence, in the constant-pressure case, the tension triangulation must be flat.

 This Maxwell--Cremona construction is based solely on mechanical equilibrium and is also valid, for example, for a spring network in which tensions depend on the interface lengths.
 The key premise of the ATN model is that the $\uptau_{ij}$ are instead determined by intrinsic motor molecule activity and independent of the $\upell_{ij}$.
 (As we will see, the pressures $\upp_i$ cannot be controlled independently.
-Instead, they are determined by passive bulk elasticity or incompressibility.)
+Instead, they are determined by passive (in)compressibility of the cells.)